-filesystem-relative:refix> The resource is materialized on the filesystem relative to the built entity and loaded from the filesystem at run-time.
+filesystem-relative:<prefix> The resource is materialized on the filesystem relative to the built entity and loaded from the filesystem at run-time.

-fix> here is a directory prefix to place the resource in. . (e.g. filesystem-relative:.) can be used to denote the same directory as the built entity.
+<prefix> here is a directory prefix to place the resource in. . (e.g. filesystem-relative:.) can be used to denote the same directory as the built entity.

-4.3.3 add location fallback
+4.3.3 add\location\fallback